-Frenulum breve is a penile condition in which the piece of skin that connects the foreskin to the glans is shorter than normal, causing a lot of tension when pulling the foreskin back or during an erection.
-This can cause the frenulum to tear during more vigorous activities such as sexual contact, resulting in severe pain and bleeding.
+Frenulum breve is a penile condition in which the piece of skin that connects the foreskin to the glans is shorter than normal.
+This can cause a lot of tension when pulling the foreskin back or during an erection, and lead to tearing of the foreskin and bleeding during more vigorous activities like sex.

 In most cases, it's easy to identify whether the frenulum is shorter than normal, as it's not possible to pull the foreskin completely without feeling a slight pressure on the frenulum.